Airport Drive (Melbourne): History

 Airport Drive originally opened to traffic between Sharps Road and the Western Ring Road in May 1997.
+The 'concept design' for tendering a design/construct project, was for a standard 7-lane 'diamond' interchange.
+Andrew O'Brien & Associates was engaged by Leightons to assist in safety and design matters.
+It proposed the 'dumbbell' option as it reduced the bridge to a 2-lane bridge and avoided major trunk power tower relocations.
+After considerable analyses by VicRoads and NSW experts, they agreed with the proposal.
+Due to the huge cost savings, Leightons won the design/build contract.
+It was arguably the first pure dumbbell interchange in the world.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads declared Airport Connection Road (Freeway #1280) from Western Ring Road in Tullamarine to Sharps Road in Tullamarine; the declaration formally makes this section a freeway; signposts along this section have also kept their original name.

 In July 2013, construction began on an extension from Sharps Road to the intersection of Melrose Drive and Mercer Drive, Melbourne Airport.
 Airport Drive Extension opened to traffic on 28 June 2015, at a cost of $100 million, with the existing Melrose Drive roadway between Mercer Drive and Centre Road subsumed into Airport Drive.
 As part of the extension project, Link Road was realigned to form a new traffic-light intersection at Airport Drive, with through traffic connecting to Watson Drive and Melrose Drive.
 The extension is not part of VicRoads' freeway declaration and presently remains undeclared.